History of the Jews in Kairouan: Decline and expulsion

 During the eleventh century, the Banu Hilal conquest dramatically altered the cultural and political landscape of the land.
 As nomadic people, the Arab Banu Hilal invaded from the east while the Almoravid people invaded from southern Morocco.
 The nomadic group sacked the city of Qayrawan, destroying the first wave of Arab influence over the empire of Kairouan.
 The conquest of the city of Qayrawan caused a mass migration of the Jewish population from the area of Kairouan while creating an Arab stronghold over the land.
 Although this conquest destroyed the interior of the area, the coastal cities prevailed as cities such as Tunisia was still an important location for North African culture producing textiles, ceramics, glass, oil, soap, and other manufacturing goods.
 Another devastating outcome from the conquest was the destruction of irrigation systems within North Africa, leading to desertfication and nomadization of the area until European powers colonized North Africa for the resources.

 The devastating Banu Hilal conquest of Kairouan in 1057 so utterly destroyed the city that it never regained its former cultural appropriation as the area became a blend of Arab and Berber cultures, and the size of the Jewish community declined significantly.
 The result of the conquest officially made Arabic the official language of North Africa at the time.

+Religious persecution intensified in 1160 under the Almohad dynasty, which rejected dhimmi protections and forced non-Muslims to choose between conversion to Islam, exile, or death.

 The community disbanded in 1270 when the Hafsids forbade non-Muslims from living in the city; the remaining Jews were forced to convert to Islam or to leave."
 After the invasion, the area, once flushed with cultural excellence, became an impoverished land currently occupied by Tunisia and now Libya.
 The Jewish population that was previously living in migrated to areas such as Egypt and Sicily.

 After Tunisia was established as a French protectorate in 1881, some Jews returned to the city.
 There were a number of Jewish shopkeepers and two synagogues were opened.
 When Germany occupied Tunisia during World War II, many of these Jews fled.
 Although some returned after the war, by the 1960s the Jews of the community had either moved elsewhere in Tunisia or migrated out of the country.
 Today there is no Jewish community.
 This emigration took place from 1946-1960 until the Jewish community was all but nothing in the place that was the cultural center for Jews 900 years earlier.